Bliss Ball Easter Eggs

 1 teaspoon vanilla extract

 We made the chocolate nests in a Le Creuset 12 cup muffin tray.

-- Make the nests: Melt chocolate and coconut oil in a heat proof bowl over simmering pot of water to melt completely.
+To make the nests, melt the chocolate and coconut oil in a heat proof bowl over simmering pot of water to melt completely.
 Stir in the vanilla and sea salt.